- Members Only

 Recipients will be awarded a grant to help defray costs associated with attending the ACVP Annual Meeting.
-Submission of a poster or platform presentation at the Annual Meeting is required.
-Please note that receipt of an ACVP travel award does not imply that an abstract will be accepted for a presentation at the meeting.
+Submission of a poster or platform abstract at the Annual Meeting is required.
 Nominees must be currently enrolled in a full-time veterinary pathology residency program and/or graduate program in veterinary pathology or a related discipline in the U.S. or Canada, and have a demonstrated interested in ACVP board certification.

-Please see the upcoming Annual Meeting Awards page for application and deadlines.
+Please see the Annual Meeting Awards page for more details, an application, and deadlines.

 The American College of Veterinary Pathologists (ACVP) and the American Association of Veterinary Laboratory Diagnosticians (AAVLD) encourage trainees in veterinary pathology to participate in the annual meetings of both organizations.
 The ACVP Diagnostic Pathology Travel Award is available to graduate students and/or residents in veterinary pathology for participation in the annual meeting of the AAVLD.
 More information is available here.